 Recipe, text, and photography by Elizabeth Emery.

-If you liked this tutorial, you might also enjoy….
+If you enjoyed this article on how to make sauerkraut, you might also like: